DCAF › About Us

 The OECD recognises contributions to DCAF as Official Development Assistance, under DAC guidelines.

-In 2014, DCAF will have new headquarters with the inauguration of the Maison de la Paix.
+In January 2015, DCAF moved into its new headquarters at the Maison de la Paix.

 DCAF encourages applications from well-qualified candidates from around the world.